iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

 language such as "As you can see, clearly this is what happened..." which while good-intentioned, may scare off beginners.

+For emphasis, we tend to use **bold** text, and _italics_ for some special terms.

-We also use "emoji" symbols sparingly for emphasis on certain things.
+We also use "emoji" symbols sparingly for visibility on certain notes.
 Mainly:

 - ⚠️ Warnings about possible problems related to DVC usage (similar to **Note!** and "Note that..." notes)